Monaco Tourist Attractions

 Opéra de Monte Carlo

 The Monte Carlo Opera House is a part of the Monte Carlo Casino complex.
 In the 1870s a hall corridor was built as a feature of the casino complex.
 The passageway to the hall lobby is by means of the clubhouse's stupendous chamber, yet there is additionally a passage on the west side.
-The site was outlined by Charles Garnier, designer of the Paris Opera House.
+The building was designed by Charles Garnier, architect of the Paris Opera House.
 The performance center holds 524 seats in the assembly room and is decorated in the fancy Belle Époque style.

 Article by IDAN SEO